 Since 60% of your body and cellular structures are composed of water, hydration is an essential part of a healthy immune system, organ functioning, digestion and more.
 Did you know that by the time you register the sensation of thirst, your body is already moderately dehydrated?
 There are no early warning triggers, which means that regulating your daily water intake can be more challenging than many people realize.
 To complicate matters more, some of the fluids you drink every day can fool you into ‘thinking’ you are adequately hydrating.
 Coffee for instance, is a beverage that many of us rely on to fuel our early morning alertness and energy throughout the day.
 While moderated amounts of coffee act as a gentle diuretic (with healthful benefits), consuming more than four cups of caffeinated coffee per day can impact hydration, and even contribute to high blood pressure.
 A diet that is high in sodium, and consumption of alcohol are the two most common causes of chronic dehydration in adults.
+Check out other effects of hydration on your health.

 Symptoms of dehydration include: